 HAMLab (Heat, Air and Moisture Laboratory) is basically an all-in-one collection of models and tools suitable for MatLab and/or Simulink and/or COMSOL, developed by students and researchers under supervision of dr.ir.
-Jos van Schijndel expert on Computational Building Physics at the Department of the Built Environment of the Eindhoven University of Technology.
+Jos van Schijndel expert on Computational Science and Engineering (CSE) for the Built Environment at the Eindhoven University of Technology.

 Please note that every thing on the webstite is free for research & education.
 However, if our models have inspired you, please refer to the scientific publication directly related with HAMLab : Schijndel, A.W.M. van (2007).
 Integrated heat air and moisture modeling and simulation.
 Eindhoven: Technische Universiteit, PhD thesis, 200 pages.